California's youth sports concussion safety law has evolved over time:

-- Broad coverage: The law covers all athletes participating in school-sponsored athletics and organizations that use public school facilities for youth sports.
+- Broad coverage: The law, as amended, covers all athletes participating in school-sponsored athletics.

 - Education: In order to participate in athletics, students and a parent or guardian must sign and return to the student's school each year a form acknowledging receipt and review of a concussion and traumatic brain injury information sheet.

 - Limits on full-contact practices.
 In response to the growing concern about the long-term effect of repetitive head impacts in football, limits the number of full-contact practices during the pre-season and regular season to two 90-minute sessions per week, while banning off-season contact practices altogether.